abdullin/sim-async/readme.md

 In order to fulfill this promise a simulation needs to exhibit a few specific properties.
 In the previous projects (see _Reference List_) we've already explored _Determinism_ and _Time acceleration_.

-This project introduces two more capabilities: _Fault injections_ and _Simulation of the parallel processes_.
+This sample project introduces two more capabilities: _Fault injections_ and _Simulation of the parallel processes_.

+For the purpose of this exercise we focus only on a single-node deployment without any complex storage or configuration.

 ## Determinism